iterative/dvc.org/content/docs/command-reference/import-url.md

 > Note that `dvc get-url` corresponds to the first step this command performs
 > (just download the file or directory).

-`dvc import-url` helps you create such an external data dependency, without having to manually copy files from the supported locations (listed below), which may require installing a different tool for each type.
+`dvc import-url` helps you create such an external data dependency without having to manually copy files from the supported locations (listed below), which may require installing a different tool for each type.